makersacademy/bowling-challenge/README.md

 so that I can know how the player is doing.

 As a scorekeeper,
-I want to see what the total score is after each throw, so that I can know how the player is doing.

-As a scorekeeper,
-I want to be informed when the set is over, so that I know when to announce the total score.
+I want to be informed when the game is over, so that I know when to announce the total score.

-As a scorekeeper,
-I want to know if a set was either a perfect game or a gutter game, so that I can inform the player.

 As a scorekeeper,
 I want to be able to see the scorecard in a clear and easily read manner,